mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 {{<notice type="info">}}

 **Gotcha**: If you use fiber, make sure that all your SFP+ cables match in "mode."
 You can't mix single-mode fiber with multimode fiber.
+(TODO: Link)

 {{</notice>}}